By Dr. Sonia Jain and Arras Amirah

 Additionally, in program evaluations, advanced statistical data analysis that controls for complex factors in youth's environments, and provides robust estimates is invaluable to identify specific strategies and designing more effective programs.
 Given the magnitude of the problem and scarce resources, we need to hone in on and scale what works specifically, using advanced research and quantitative methodologies - in addition to stories and narrative.
 Providing advanced research and analytical skills has been a plus point of many of our evaluations.

-Finally, more than ever, post-Covid, there is greater need for building mental wellness, emotional resilience and connection.
+Finally, post-Covid, there is greater need for building mental wellness, emotional resilience and connection.
 Harvard Business Review recently noted in “Secrets to Building Resilience” that “Covid has created a significant transition for us all.
 The importance of building and maintaining your connections has never been clearer.”
-We wholeheartedly agree, and hope to support much more research and program evaluations to do just that!

-In sum, we strongly believe in the power of resilience, and measuring what's working!
-We need to measure what matters most, given the complex nested nature of the problem.
+In sum, we strongly believe in the power of resilience, and measure what works.
+We need to measure what matters most, given the complex nature of the problem.
 More Violence Prevention programs need to examine and evaluate protective factors within homes, schools, and communities that support high-risk youths in disadvantaged neighborhoods and settings.
 While becoming aware of the data and stories of resilience amidst violence around the world is a crucial first step, it is only the beginning.

 Tell us what you think:

-How can we use growing knowledge and evidence on resilience to design and implement strengths-based strategies and programs?
-Share your insights with us!
+How can we use growing evidence on resilience to design and implement strengths-based strategies and programs?
+Share your insights

-If you are interested in consulting services with DNA, pls don’t hesitate to contact Becky Peeper, Business Development Manager (email@example.com).
+If you are interested in consulting services with DNA, contact Becky Peeper, Business Development Manager (firstname.lastname@example.org).
 Thank you.
-Pls spread the word, and support innovation and integration of research-practice.